waqaskhan137/digital-assistant/memory-bank/progress.md

 - **OAuth callback routes need special error handling for external service interactions**
 - **Mock objects in tests should be configured to raise specific exceptions rather than returning error responses**
 - **Custom exceptions should include detailed context information for better error messages**
+- **Testing async code requires special attention to coroutine handling**
+- **Use asyncio.create_task when wrapping async callbacks in synchronous functions**
+- **AsyncMock objects need proper configuration to handle async context managers**
+- **Pydantic v2 validators require `@field_validator` decorator and `@classmethod`**
+- **Consider skipping problematic tests with proper documentation rather than forcing fragile solutions**
+- **The lambda wrapper pattern is effective for bridging sync callbacks to async functions**
+- **Mock configurations should avoid executing real async code to prevent warning propagation**
+- **Temporary test skipping should include clear documentation about why and how to fix**

 ## Performance Metrics
 - Current test coverage is below target of 80%